 Omega-3 fatty acids are “good fats” your body needs to function.
 These fatty acids come in three forms.
 Alpha-linolenic acid (ALA) is found mainly in plant oils, and seafood is the best source of eicosapentaenoic (EPA) and docosahexaenoic (DHA) acids.
+EPA and DHA are the best-absorbed forms compared to the ALA plant-based.

 ALA is an essential fatty acid, meaning you need to get it from your diet.
 Your body can convert ALA into small amounts of DHA and EPA, but getting more from food or supplements helps support a range of healthy bodily processes.